My Purpose and Values

 Purpose

-My definition of 'Purpose' in a business context is *why* does a business exist, other than the obvious, to make money.
+My definition of 'Purpose' in a business context is why does a business exist, other to make money.

-Virgin founder Richard Branson summed up purpose nicely: "Success in business is no longer just about making money or moving up the corporate ladder.
+Virgin founder Richard Branson summed up Purpose beautifully: "Success in business is no longer just about making money or moving up the corporate ladder.
 More and more, one of the biggest indicators of success is purpose."

-My own purpose is to energise entrepreneurs who love what they do.
-Not only to achieve their goals, but also to do it in a sustainable way (their business and themselves).
+My own Purpose is 'to inspire entrepreneurs who love what they do'.
+Not only to achieve their goals, but also to do so in a sustainable way (their business and themselves).
 I do this by combining rigorous coaching methodologies with decades of real world business experience.
-Two well-known business leaders, Eric Schmidt, CEO of Google, and Bill Gates, Founder of Microsoft, speak to the value of business coaching here.
+Two well-known business leaders, Eric Schmidt, ex CEO of Google, and Bill Gates, founder of Microsoft, promote to the value of business coaching.
 My coaching style is to empathise with my clients while challenging them directly, an approach beautifully articulated in Kim Scott's book 'Radical Candor'.

 Core Values